ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 | Delete | 4     | Delete a group configuration              |
 +--------+-------+-------------------------------------------+
 ~~~~~~~~~~~
-{: #fig-operation-values title="Numeric identifier of operations on the admin endpoints at a Group Manager" artwork-align="center"}
+{: #fig-permission-values title="Numeric identifier of operations on the admin endpoints at a Group Manager" artwork-align="center"}

 The CDDL {{RFC8610}} definition of the AIF-OSCORE-GROUPCOMM-ADMIN data model and the format of scope using such a data model is as follows: